-Updating wordpress is always easy but i faced many irritating issues lately, after transferring my blog to Unmanaged VPS, I wasn’t able to update any plugins and core by auto update method.
+Updating WordPress is always easy but I faced many issues lately, after transferring my blog to Unmanaged VPS, I wasn’t able to update any plugins and core by auto update method.
 Mostly this issue occurs due to file permission either on Shared or on VPS.

 Auto Update failure shows the message:-

-Sometimes after update failed you site will show Maintenance Page:
+Sometimes after update failed your site will show Maintenance Page.

 Maintenance page appeared when updating failed due to any reason either due to “server script timeout” or any other reason.
 Your site will be resumed within 10 minutes but if you want your site back immediately access your root directory using FTP or SSH and remove/delete the file .maintenance

-There is also a manual method to update wordpress core and plugin you can read here, but if you want to update automatically firstly you should contact your hosting provide(for shared hosting).
+There is also a manual method to update WordPress core and plugin you can read here, but if you want to update automatically then first you should contact your hosting provider.

-For Shared hosting:- 1.
-Contact your hosting provider as i said above, at least they will tell you the reason in most cases they will fix for you because they are committed to support you.
+- Contact your hosting provider as I said above, at least they will tell you the reason in most cases they will fix for you because they are committed to supporting you.

 Note: Use this method only if you are sure you want to change the file permission to 777 because messing with permission may cause security issues and if you are using this method you must change back the permission as it was earlier.

-For VPS User:- VPS Users can also do the above method but as we know that isn’t secure.
+- VPS Users can also do the above method or also via SSH.

 chown -R www-data:www-data /home/wordpress

-It changes the ownership of all the files and directories in /home/wordpress to the www-data user so that wordpress can overwrite its files when updating
+It will fix the ownership of all the files and directories in /home/wordpress to the www-data user so that WordPress can overwrite its files when updating

 How To Fix Permalink in WordPress On VPS:-